nguyensjsu/sp22-202-the-architects/README.md

    - What I did:
       - Gained a high level understanding of the task: Build UNO game.
       - Identified the objects and the relationships.
+      - Designed the class diagram of Card component of the game.
+      - Laid down the base interfaces, constants and enums for the Card component.
    - What I plan to do next:
       - Design UML class diagrams.
       - Map State pattern with the game controller logic.